Important Measles Information

 - Adults born before 1970: one dose of MMR

-To ensure 2 doses of MMR before travel, children < 4 years of age who have received one dose (according to the routine schedule) should be considered for an early 2nd dose of MMR.
+To ensure two doses of MMR before travel, children < 4 years of age who have received one dose (according to the routine schedule) should be considered for an early second dose of MMR.

 Advice regarding immunization for travelers should be personalized based on the individual’s health history and travel itinerary.

 If a patient’s immunization records are unavailable, immunization with measles-containing vaccine is preferred, rather than ordering serology to determine immune status.
 This avoids the potential for false positive results, reduces the risk of missed opportunities for immunization and is consistent with advice from the CIG.
 Please note this does not apply to specific occupational groups such as healthcare workers who require either documentation of immunization or serologic proof of immunity.